 If you’ve been charged with a sex crime in New Jersey, you need a tough and experienced criminal defense attorney.
-At Wronko Loewen Benucci, we are dedicated to providing aggressive legal representation to people who have been charged with these crimes.
+At Wronko & Loewen, our lawyers are dedicated to providing aggressive legal representation to people who have been charged with these crimes.

-Our lawyers are experienced in providing the best legal counsel possible when representing clients accused of a variety of sex related offenses, ranging from computer and internet crimes to sexual assault and prostitution.
+Our sex crimes defense lawyers are experienced in providing the best legal counsel possible when representing clients accused of a variety of sex-related offenses, ranging from computer and internet crimes to sexual assault and prostitution.
 We believe in the presumption of innocence for all of our clients, whether you are accused of child solicitation, child sex crimes and child rape, sexual battery, sexual abuse, date rape, forced sexual activity, aggravated sexual assault, or internet sex solicitation.
-We have resolved many cases before charges were filed in addition to representing individuals charged in high profile cases.
+We have resolved many cases before charges were filed in addition to representing individuals charged in high-profile cases.